Are you ready to streamline communication, improve efficiency, and have more committed team members?

 Now that you know what social software is, it’s important to ensure the tools you’re considering offer the following three key features.

-A collaborative workspace will help team members share knowledge, ideas & documents, create events, organise projects, and give and gather feedback.
+A collaborative workspace will help team members share knowledge, ideas & documents, create events, organize projects, and give and gather feedback.

 Instant communication will allow users to easily launch video chats, send files, brainstorm ideas, ask questions, make decisions, and even send GIFS to have a little fun.